-Binaural hearing aids: Environment-aware speech enhancement for binaural hearing aids (EPSRC project: EP/M026698/1).
+Environment-aware speech enhancement for binaural hearing aids.
+Funding: EPSRC EP/M026698/1

-Robot audition - Sound scene awareness and dereverberation using spherical harmonic processing of spherical and near-spherical microphone arrays (EU project: FP7/2007-2013)
+Sound scene awareness and dereverberation using spherical harmonic processing of spherical and near-spherical microphone arrays.
+Funding: EU FP7/2007-2013

-Speech dereverberation for Chrome media (Google) - Industrially funded project investigating reverberation estimation and linear prediction-based methods for real-time dereverberation in voice over IP applications.
+Reverberation estimation and linear prediction-based methods for real-time dereverberation in voice over IP applications.
+Funding: Google

-Room identification and geometry inference - Part of a wider project on audio forensics for law enforcement application (CLEAR)
+Room identification and room geometry inference.
+Part of a wider project on audio forensics for law enforcement application.
+Funding: UK Home Office

 Dr Moore obtained the MEng degree in Electronic Engineering with Music Technology Systems (1st class with distinction) from the University of York in 2005.
 His final year project (master's thesis) was undertaken at Kungliga Technica Hogskolan in Stockholm where he worked in the Department of Speech, Music and Hearing.
 Following this he worked on room acoustic modelling using time domain methods as a Research Assistant at the University of York.